 Arrive at the Baltra airport and transfer to the boat.
-After settling in enjoy a visit to the Charles Darwin Station, where you will be able to observe tortoise research and breeding programs.
-Scientists, park rangers, and park managers among others conduct the conservation of the islands and make huge efforts to preserve this UNESCO World Heritage Site.
+After settling in enjoy a visit to the Charles Darwin Station, where you can observe tortoise research and breeding programs.
+Scientists, park rangers, and park managers, among others, work to conserve the islands and maintain its integrity as a UNESCO World Heritage Site.

 Journey to Mosquera Islet, a reef of rocks and coral.
 This islet houses one of the largest populations of sea lions and many sea birds make their nests along the rocky shore.